-In the consultation paper, stakeholders were asked whether, in their view, proposed carbon pricing legislation had any impacts relevant to the existence of the RERT.
+In the consultation paper stakeholders were asked whether, in their view, proposed carbon pricing legislation had any impacts relevant to the existence of the RERT.

-Typically, generators and retailers viewed that the Australian Government was pursuing numerous and adequate policies to support the removal of high carbon emitting, large-scale base load generation from the NEM.
+Typically, generators and retailers viewed that there were numerous and adequate policies currently being pursued that would support the removal of high carbon emitting, large-scale base load generation from the NEM.
 Stakeholders noted that the removal of such generation plants from the NEM is to occur in consultation with AEMO, who is "required to make an assessment of any potential closure on system security and the compensation arrangements in the legislation have specific provisions regarding energy security".

-On that basis, these stakeholders argued that the RERT was not an adequate policy tool to attract enough capacity to fill the gap caused by the departure of large-scale base load plant resulting from the introduction of a carbon price.
+On that basis, these stakeholders argued that the RERT was not an adequate policy tool to attract enough capacity to fill the gap caused by the departure of large-scale base load plant as a result of the introduction of a price on carbon.